 9. See impressive architecture at Besakih Temple

-10. Jump on another boat and head to Nusa Lembongan, and go on the hunt to spot Manta rays
+10. Jump on another boat and head to Nusa Lembongan

-A little island just off the East coast of Bali is the wonderful Nusa Lembongan.
-The island is just magical with white sandy beaches, mangrove forests, local villages and the most wonderful place to go snorkelling and diving!
-This island is most well known for it’s amazing offering for tourists to scuba dive with Manta Rays!
+A little island just off the East coast of Bali is the wonderful Nusa Lembongan where it feels a world away from the tourist centre of Kuta and Ubud.
+On this gorgeous island you can expect jungle-like mangrove forests, and is also the most wonderful place to go snorkelling and scuba-diving!
+This is the best place to also see and swim with Manta Rays!

 11. Enjoy island life on Nusa Penida

 One of the most famous places to stay in Bali is the Bali Bubble Hotel in Uluwatu.
-The accommodation comprises of six small-to-medium transparent bubble tents perched on Nyang Nyang Beach at Uluwatu, and takes minimalism to another level with only a bed and views across the Indian Ocean.
+The accommodation comprises of six transparent bubble tents located at Nyang Nyang Beach Uluwatu.
+The Bali Bubble Hotel is amazing and all you need it a bed and views across the Indian Ocean.

 13. Be cliche and head to the Bali Swing

 You can’t go to Bali without heading to the Bali Swing just outside Ubud.
-But beware this place gets busy so go at opening time.
+It’s an Instagrammers paradise and beware as this place gets busy so go at opening time.
 It also has that beautiful soft light which is perfect for getting a photo without harsh contrasts and shadows.

-14. Watch the traditional Kecak dance performance at Uluwatu temple
+14. Watch the traditional Kecak dance at Uluwatu temple

-Uluwatu Temple is arguably one of the most famous sights in Bali and stands 70 meters above the sea.
-The temple was constructed on the side of a cliff overlooking the raging waters below and if you want truly spectacular views and ornate architecture then make sure not to miss this off the itinerary.
-The temple is known for its monkey population so keep your camera strapped to you, and be open to losing your sunglasses!
+Uluwatu Temple is possibly the most beautiful temple in Bali standing 70 metres above the sea, on the edge of a cliff.
+Uluwatu Temple overlooks the raging waters below and offers visitors the most spectacular views of the ocean.
+The stunning architecture and its monkey population makes this spot popular.
+BUT REMEMBER keep your camera strapped to you, and be open to losing your sunglasses!

 15. Marvel at the stunning Tegallalang rice terraces